4 Things to Consider Before Moving a Manufactured Home

 Moving a manufactured home is not easy.
 You don’t just hitch them to a big truck and pull them down the road.
 You need permits and licenses and bonded professionals.

-Manufactured homes aren’t like true recreational vehicles that can be moved with the turn of a key.
-In fact, one reason so many people take issue with the term “mobile home” is that they aren’t very mobile at all.
+Manufactured homes aren’t like the old mobile homes and recreational vehicles that could be moved with the turn of a key.
+In fact, one reason so many people take issue with the term ‘mobile home’ is that they aren’t very mobile at all.
 In fact, moving a manufactured home is a ‘professionals only’ job.

-Once a manufactured home is installed on its original site, the vast majority of them remain there.
-Over 90% of mobile homes are never moved after installation.
+Once a manufactured home is installed on its original site the vast majority of them remain there.
+Over 90% of all manufactured homes are never moved again after installation.